-Resource equalization: Resource equalization is one of the instruments in the national fiscal equalization system.
-Cantons with below-average resources can be provided with sufficient disposable financial resources thanks to this process.
-Resource equalization helps to reduce the differences in financial capacity between the cantons and to preserve tax competitiveness by national and international standards.
+Resource equalization: Resource equalization is one of the instruments in the national fiscal equalization system and helps to reduce the differences in financial capacity between the cantons and to preserve tax competitiveness by national and international standards.
 The procedure is financed by the Confederation and the financially strong cantons.
 The Confederation finances vertical resource equalization, while the financially strong cantons finance horizontal resource equalization.

 Resource index: The resource index forms the basis for resource equalization.
 It shows the utilizable fiscal capacity of each canton in relation to the Swiss average, whereby the national average resource potential per capita is defined as an index value of 100.
-Cantons with a per capita resource potential below the national average - i.e. below 100 - are deemed to be financially weak, those with a value of over 100 financially strong.
+Cantons below 100 are deemed to be financially weak, those with a value of over 100 financially strong.